dennykorsukewitz/MRBS-OTRS/README.md

 # MRBS-OTRS
-	MRBS-OTRS is a function to connect the MRBS with the Ticketsystem OTRS.
+	MRBS-OTRS is a function to 'connect' the MRBS with the Ticketsystem OTRS.
 	The aim is to add a ticketnumber from OTRS into the description of the booking in MRBS.
 	Every notification of the booking goes into the same ticket as article.
+	How it works: create a ticket in OTRS via the OTRS rpc interface from PHP.

 ##### Table of Contents
 [Feature List](#Feature)